telent/nixwrt/README.md

 Build the derivation and copy the result into your tftp server data
 directory:

-    nix-build -I nixpkgs=../nixpkgs-for-nixwrt/  -A tftproot backuphost.nix  --show-trace rsync -cIa result $TFTP_SERVER_ROOT # make rsync ignore timestamps when comparing
+    $ nix-build -I nixpkgs=../nixpkgs-for-nixwrt/  -A tftproot backuphost.nix  --show-trace
+    $ rsync -cIa result $TFTP_SERVER_ROOT # make rsync ignore timestamps when comparing

-This should leave you with two files in `result`: `kernel.image` and `rootfs.image`
+This should leave you with two files in `result/`: `kernel.image` and `rootfs.image`

 # How to run it